-Saxon Reading Foundations 1 includes handwriting instruction to support students with letter formation pathways that support students' development with spelling and writing.
-To help you introduce firstgraders to various handwriting and reading concepts, see the Handwriting Instruction Guide on Flight for use in conjunction with the different kinds of handwriting practice pages.
+Saxon Reading Foundations 2 includes handwriting instruction to support students with letter formation pathways that support students' development with spelling and writing.
+To help you introduce second-graders to various handwriting and reading concepts, see the Handwriting Instruction Guide on Flight for use in conjunction with the different kinds of handwriting practice pages.
 Designed to accommodate children's different learning needs, these may be reproduced and used as often as necessary to foster children's success.
-Saxon Reading Foundations 1 uses block-style letters to ensure children rarely have to lift their pencils off the paper (thereby losing their spatial orientation) before completing a letter.

 Two kinds of handwriting practice pages are provided on Flight.
-Handwriting Practice pages give children opportunities to practice forming capital and lowercase letters.
-Sight Word Practice pages reinforce the correct spellings and recognition of those nonphonetic words.
+Print and Cursive Handwriting Practice pages give children opportunities to practice forming capital and lowercase letters.
+Print and Cursive Sight Word Practice pages reinforce the correct spellings and recognition of those nonphonetic words.